 With homage to Anne Morrow Lindberg's Gifts from the Sea, we are creating a new work entitled,

 "Gifts from the Sea II," a publication and retreat for women.

-We will launch "Smith-Roosevelt Leadership Symposium for Women and Girls" in 2017, honoring Margaret Chase Smith and Eleanor Roosevelt lives and styles of leadership.
+We will launch "Smith-Roosevelt Leadership Symposium for Women and Girls" in 2018, honoring Margaret Chase Smith and Eleanor Roosevelt, their lives and styles of leadership.

 We are developing programs on favorite topics and inspiring leaders.

 We will offer programs — from a single event to a week-long experience on topics such as:

 Great Women Leaders:

 Companion programs, "The Roosevelts in Eastport" and "Worth Saving," will be held in Eastport beginning in 2019.

 For 25 years, we have worked on redeveloping historic properties as a partner in The Lupine Corporation, Ltd., The Commons, LLC, and Dirigamus, Inc., and 15 Sea Street, LLC.
 Based on our work, we are developing materials titled "Worth Saving: Triumphant Legacies."